yl2/CDS/README.md

 accrued interest added.
 For a newly issued legacy CDS, there is no accrued interest (recall, interest accrues from T+1), so dirty and clean price are the same.
 (OpenGamma)
+- "One further point to note, is that the ISDA model is quite general about the contact spec- ification.
+It can be used to price CDSs with any maturity date (it knows nothing about IMM dates), start date and payment interval.
+So the contract specifics are inputs to the model - for standard contracts, this would be a maturity date on the relevant IMM date, a start date of the IMM date immediately before the trade date, and quarterly premium payments."
+(OpenGamma)
+- Standard maturity date are unadjusted – always Mar/Jun/Sep/Dec 20th.
+[ISDA]("http://www.cdsmodel.com/assets/cds-model/docs/Standard%20CDS%20Examples.pdf")
+  - Example: As of Feb09, the 1y standard CDS contract would protect the buyer through Sat 20Mar10.
+- Coupon payment dates are like standard maturity dates, but business day adjusted following (ISDA)

 Deal Section (From Bloomberg manual)